The Cooperative Extension Service offers a host of educational programs and services.

 Craighead County has over 350,000 acres of farmland that produces corn, wheat, soybeans,

-cotton, rice, grain sorghum, peanuts, miscanthus, and sesame.
-The Craighead County
+cotton, rice, grain sorghum, and peanuts.
+The Craighead County Extension office provides

-programs include crop production meetings, variety testing, crop verification, DD50
+Agriculture programs include crop production meetings, variety testing, crop verification,

-program, irrigation scheduling, Flag the Technology, and Pesticide Applicator Trainings.
+DD50 program, irrigation scheduling, Flag the Technology, and Pesticide Applicator

 For more agriculture or horticulture information contact Branon Thiesse, CEA-Staff Chair or Chris Grimes CEA-Agriculture, at the Craighead County Extension